CalmhostAcct/TaskerNet_Shares/README.md

 # TaskerNet Shares

-TaskerNet Shares is an open source CSV dataset for Tasker projects.<br>
+TaskerNet Shares is an open-source JSON dataset designed for Tasker projects.

-TaskerNet Shares also provides a scraper for Tasker.<br>
+It also includes a scraper script to help integrate with Tasker.

-Check out taskernet_shares.csv for the dataset and script.py for a scraper.<br>
+- **Dataset:** `taskernet_shares.json`
+- **Scraper Script:** `script.py`

+Feel free to explore and contribute!